Our Services

 Laurie Doucette

-Laurie is a Licensed Independent Clinical Social Worker and Master Licensed Alcohol and Drug Counselor.
+Laurie is a Licensed Independent Clinical Social Worker.
 She earned her Masters degree in Social Work at the University of New Hampshire in 2007 and has been working in the mental health field ever since.
 She utilizes a variety of treatment modalities based on client-centered care including Cognitive Behavioral Therapy, Motivational Interviewing and the Stages of Change when working with individuals to meet their goals.

 Aaron Gerber